Human Services to Support Rural Health

 - How is the provision of human services different in rural areas?

-- What are benefits to the rural healthcare system of helping address the social determinants of health?
-Can activities related to this help meet ACA requirements for addressing community health needs?
+- What are benefits to the rural healthcare system of helping address the social determinants of health through the provision of human services?

 - How can rural healthcare providers help their patients access needed social supports?
 What programs have been designed to do this?